HFulcher/huwfulcher.com/_notes/000-home.md

----
-description: A note in Huw's knowledge base
----

 # The Entrance
 Welcome to the garden!
 From here you can go down different paths to explore and discover.
 At the moment there aren't many paths but that will change over time.
 As you go down one avenue you may find yourself coming back out another.
 These interconnecting avenues are the great thing about Digital Gardens, they allow information to cross pollinate and not be confined to specific categories.